Are you a foodie or fascinated by K-culture? If so, you may have heard of delicious Korean foods like Kimchi, BBQ, Japchae, and Ramen.

 11. Gyeongdan (경단)

-Gyeongdan is a round and chewy type of tteok (rice cake).
+Gyeongdan is a round, chewy tteok (rice cake).
 It’s a beloved Korean dessert made by kneading glutinous rice flour until soft and then shaping it into bite-sized balls.

 Once cooked by boiling in water, they are coated with colorful powders, ranging from ground black sesame, mashed red beans, grated coconut, and honey.

-Modest and toothsome, Gyeongdan is the ideal dessert for serving and eating on special occasions.
+Modest and toothsome, Gyeongdan is the ideal dessert for special occasions.

 12. Hobakjuk (호박죽)